-The stockholders will vote on the following proposals:

-- Proposal 1.
+- A: The stockholders will vote on the following proposals: - Proposal 1.
 Election of Directors.
-To elect five members of our Board, each to hold office until the next annual meeting of stockholders or until such director's successor shall have been duly elected and qualified, including Roger Susi, our Chief Technology Officer, who, if so elected, will be appointed by the Board to serve as Chairman of the Board, Leslie McDonnell, our Chief Executive Officer and President, Monty Allen, Anthony Vuoto, and James Hawkins. - Proposal 2.
+To elect four members of our Board, each to hold office until the next annual meeting of stockholders or until such director's successor shall have been duly elected and qualified, including Roger Susi, our President and Chief Executive Officer, who, if so elected, will be appointed by the Board to serve as Chairman of the Board, Monty Allen, Anthony Vuoto, Hilda Scharen-Guivel, and James Hawkins. - Proposal 2.
 Ratification of Independent Registered Public Accounting Firm.
 To ratify the appointment of RSM US LLP as the Company's independent registered public accounting firm. - Proposal 3.
-Approval of the Amended and Restated 2014 Equity Incentive Plan.
-To approve the amendment and restatement of the 2014 Equity Incentive Plan, which includes an increase in the number of shares available for issuance under the 2014 Equity Incentive Plan from 1,000,000 to 2,000,000. - Proposal 4.
-Approval of Advisory Resolution on Named Executive Officer Compensation.
-To approve an advisory resolution on the compensation of the Company's named executive officers as reported in this Proxy Statement, commonly referred to as a "say-on-pay" resolution. - Proposal 5.
+Non-Binding Advisory Vote to Approve the Compensation of Our Named Executive Officers.
+To approve a non-binding advisory resolution on the compensation of the Company's named executive officers as reported in this Proxy Statement, commonly referred to as a "say-on-pay" resolution. - Proposal 4.
 Advisory Vote on the Frequency of Future Advisory Votes on Executive Compensation.
-To vote on whether future advisory votes on executive compensation of the nature reflected in Proposal 4 should occur every year, every two years, or every three years.
+To vote on whether future advisory votes on executive compensation of the nature reflected in Proposal 3 should occur every year, every two years, or every three years. - Proposal 5.
+Approval of the 2023 Equity Incentive Plan.
+To approve the Iradimed Corporation 2023 Equity Incentive Plan. - Proposal 6.
+Approval of the amendment to our Restated Certificate of Incorporation to limit the liability of certain officers of the Company.
+To approve an amendment to our Restated Certificate of Incorporation to limit the liability of certain officers of the Company.